-Critical accounting judgements in applying the Group's accounting policies include the classification of revenue and expenditure as capital or revenue in nature (see note 3(h)), classification of revenue and cost-recovery, transfers from construction in progress to property, plant and equipment (see note 3(m)), assessment of controlled subsidiaries and non-controlled entities (see note 3(c)), impairment of railway network assets and intangible assets (see note 34) and assessment of provision for onerous contracts (see note 35).
+Critical accounting judgements in applying the Group's accounting policies include the classification of expenditure as capital or revenue in nature (see note 3(g)), classification of revenue and cost-recovery, transfers from construction in progress to property, plant and equipment (see note 3(l)), assessment of controlled subsidiaries and non-controlled entities (see note 3(c)), impairment of railway network assets and intangible assets (see note 33) and assessment of provision for onerous contracts (see note 34).

-38 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2022
+37 Possible impact of amendments, new standards and interpretations issued but not yet effective for the annual accounting year ended 31 December 2024

-Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of new and amended standards which are not yet effective for the year ended 31 December 2022 and which have not been adopted in these financial statements.
+Up to the date of issue of these financial statements, the IASB and HKICPA have issued a number of new or amended standards which are not yet effective for the year ended 31 December 2024 and which have not been adopted in these financial statements.